jefrailey/data-structures/README.md

  * .edges()
      * Returns a list of all edges in the graph.
  * .add_node(name)
-     * Adds an unoconnected node named 'name' to the graph.
+     * Adds an unconnected node named 'name' to the graph.
  * .del_node(name)
      * Deletes a node named 'name' and all the edges connected to it.
  * .add_edge(name1, name2)